 Agencies are required to investigate all complaints in a timely manner and to provide regular feedback to you.

-If you still feel that your complaint has not been resolved you should then write to the Secretary of the Department of Treasury and Finance
+you still feel that your complaint has not been resolved you should then write to the Secretary of the Department of Treasury and Finance.

 Department of Treasury and Finance